pmcoltrane/MTConnect-Node/readme.md

 * The `current` request now supports `at`, and validates the parameter.
 * The `sample` request now validates `from` and `count`, and supports an arbitrarily-chosen maximum count of 500.
 * The `store` request now accepts multiple DataItem updates in a single request, and returns an error document on failure.
 See the Usage section.
+* Fixed error in loading devices file.
+* Working on test/two-axis.js as demo two-axis machine for testing.
+Currently, this provides two axis data items that move sinusoidally.

 *2012/08/22*